 Find a Mentor

-As with many other industries, finding a person who can teach you the ropes and give you industry insight can make it easier for you to clearly identify your goal path.
+As with many other industries, find a person who can teach you the ropes and give you industry insight.
+This can make it easier for you to clearly identify your goal path.
 Once you have identified this person, start taking mental notes.
 Watch how this person learns from mistakes, follows through, and interacts with guests and fellow staff members.
 Model your choices, behavior, and actions after theirs.

 Anticipate Your Manager’s Needs

-Sticking to your job description is a sure-fire way to maintain your current position and avoid opportunity.
+If you want to maintain your current position, then stick to your job description.
+This is a sure-fire way to maintain your current position and avoid opportunity.
 Learn to anticipate what needs to be done and take initiative to complete the tasks.
 If a guest needs something, or if you can perform a task that will alleviate an item from your manager’s to-do list, take action.
-Learning the art of anticipation builds confidence with your managers, and identifies you as a reliable and dedicated staff member.
+Learning the art of anticipation will build confidence with your managers, and identify you as a reliable and dedicated staff member.